 |The Master Mystifier|

-The following year, Houdini survived for an hour and a half in an air-tight coffin submerged in the pool of the Shelton Hotel in New York.
+The following year, Houdini survived for 91 minutes in an air-tight coffin submerged in the pool of the Shelton Hotel in New York.
 He repeated the feat two more times in Worcester, MA, and performed a Buried Alive stunt onstage in which he escaped from a casket buried under a ton of sand.

 In October of 1926, while performing in Montreal, Canada, Houdini was punched in his dressing room by a 30-year-old McGill University student named J. Gordon Whitehead.
 Believing a boast that Houdini could withstand a blow to the stomach, Whitehead struck the magician several times before he was ready.
 Houdini ignored the pain and increasing fever and pushed on to his next engagement at the Garrick Theater in Detroit.
 After struggling through a performance with a 104 degree temperature, Houdini gave into doctor's orders and was rushed to Grace Hospital.